 1. “I’m not trying to be rude, but…”

-You know when someone starts a sentence like this, the ‘but’ is a flashing neon sign that a zinger is coming your way.
-It’s as if that little disclaimer is supposed to act like a cushion for the blow.
-But let’s get real, no one ever followed “I’m not trying to be rude” with “you’re a wonderful person and I love your shoes.”
-It’s more like a heads-up that they’ve got their ‘honesty’ gloves on and are about to be a jerk.
+You know when someone starts a sentence like this, the “but” is a flashing neon sign that something really offensive is about to come your way.
+It’s as if that little disclaimer is supposed to act like a cushion for the blow, but literally no one has ever followed “I’m not trying to be rude” with “You’re a wonderful person and I love your shoes.”
+It’s more like a heads-up that they’ve got their “honesty” gloves on and are about to be a jerk.
 A person with a bit more EQ would skip the disclaimer and find a kinder, more direct way to say what’s on their mind.

 2. “You’re being too sensitive.”